MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

 Since Mac is a operating system that is derived from Unix most of the things we talk about in this course will also work on a mac (Try opening a terminal and do some of the things you learned in the last lecture).
 Sadly Apple did not implement a package manager (outside the walled garden that is the AppStore), but luckily there is a community alternative called [Homebrew](http://brew.sh/).
 If you want more information take a look at [this tutorial](http://dghubble.com/blog/posts/homebrew-os-x-package-management/).

 ## Compiling packages from source.
 If a software is not available with a package manager you are probably going to have to install that package from source.
 The source code is a human readable description of the program.
 Just to name a few `C`, `Fortran`, `C++`, `C#`, `Java`, `Matlab`, `Perl`, `Haskell`, `Python`, `Julia`, `R` and `JavaScript`.
 All these languages differ a bit, sometimes they follow fundamentally different principles or have different target audiences, but one of the broadest possible differences is at which point in time the translation from source code to machine code is happening.
 For languages that are more low-level (closer to the metal) the translation from source code to machine code (a process that is called compiling) happens before the execution.
 The output the compiler creates is called a binary.
-Python on the other hand is a interpreted or *J*ust *i*n *T*ime compiled (JIT'ed) language, that means that the translation into a machine understandable representation happens as late as possible, this gives a create deal of flexibility and enables many of the high-level features of python.
+Python on the other hand is a interpreted or *J*ust *i*n *T*ime compiled (JIT'ed) language, that means that the translation into a machine understandable representation happens as late as possible, this gives a create deal of flexibility and enables many of the high-level features of Python.

 ```sh
 # Example of an installation from source